Brothel: United States

 The average house held five to twenty working girls; some higher-end brothels also employed staff servants, musicians, and a bouncer.
 The typical brothel contained several bedrooms, all furnished.
 Some upscale brothels were much larger; such is the case with that owned by Mary Ann Hall of Arlington, Virginia.
 It is described as "a rather grand house with twenty-five rooms and was enclosed by a brick wall.
 The interior was elegantly furnished.
 The principal rooms on the first floor contained large oil paintings, Brussels carpets, red plush 'parlor furniture', étagères (a shelf for small ornaments), and numerous items of silver plate."
 An archeological dig of the area outside of Mary Ann Hall's estate revealed refuse of a quality superior to that in surrounding working-class areas.
 This included many champagne bottles and corks, wire cages from such bottles, perfume bottles, high-quality porcelain with gilt edging, along with remnants of exotic foods—coconut shells and berry seeds, bones from beef, fish, and pork indicating that elegant meals were being eaten at this high-class brothel.
 These "five and ten-dollar parlor houses" attracted wealthy men, who used the facilities much as a gentlemen's social club, where they made business and political connections, met with associates and had exquisite dinners with wine, champagne, and women.
 Brothels were not only for the wealthy.
 "One-dollar houses" were visited by those of the working class.
 A 1910 Kansas vice report compares the two: "A few brothels were equipped with expensive furniture and furnishings including the finest of upholstered chairs, well-done paintings, and costly rugs, while others were hovels of repulsive squalor."

 Women joined brothels from all walks of life.
 The average prostitute was approximately 21, but many were as young as 13 or as old as 50.
 Typically thought of as an escape for young, poor, troubled women, brothels sometimes attracted those less expected.
 Trained musicians and singers sometimes were lured into it by their interest in easy money and fun times.
-Some others turned to brothels to get out of their boring, abusive, or otherwise unfulfilling marriages.
-Although they might be of various classes, ethnicities, and ages, most women who began or joined brothels had a shared goal: quick money.
+Some others turned to brothels to get out of boring, abusive, or otherwise unfulfilling marriages.
+Although they might be from varied classes, ethnicities, and ages, most women who began or joined brothels had a shared goal: quick money.
 Many found themselves always indebted to their mistresses.
-Her lack of credit made a prostitute unable to buy items necessary for her trade (powder, cosmetics, perfumes, and evening wear), and she was forced to buy them through her madam.
+Lack of credit made a prostitute unable to buy items necessary for her trade (powder, cosmetics, perfumes, and evening wear), and she was forced to buy them through her madam.